Lewis-Barton/south-wales-fitness/README.md

 * **HTML and CSS** are the two langauges that are used during this project.
 * [Google Fonts](https://fonts.google.com/) was used for the fonts for the website.
 * [typosaurus](https://typosaur.us/) was used for spell-checking deployed web pages.
+* [Google Maps URLs](https://developers.google.com/maps) was used for address link to open directions.

 [Back to Index](#index)
 # **Testing**